- What is Bursitis Knee?

 Bursitis means inflammation within a bursa, which is a small sac of fluid with a thin lining.
 There are some bursae in the body.
 Bursae are usually found around joints and in places where ligaments and tendons pass over bones.
 They can also be located at other locations if there has been significant pressure or friction imposed on that area.

 The role of the bursa is to reduce friction and allow a maximal range of motion around joints.
-When there is inflammation of a bursa (bursitis), the bursa swells due to an increase of fluid within the bursa sac.
+When there is inflammation of a bursa it is called bursitis, the bursa swells due to an increase of fluid within the bursa sac.
+If it happens in the bursa located near the knee then it is mentioned as bursitis knee.

 - Acute direct trauma sustained from a fall or direct blow to the patella during sports